-(32) Where a conservation subdivision is required in the R1.5, HR, HC, and NC districts, the lots and new residences shall be laid out as a clustered, traditional neighborhood pursuant to Town Subdivision Regulations § 202-42(A)(2) in order to promote more traditional development patterns seen in hamlets.
+- (1) This sub-section of the Zoning Law shall apply to all major subdivisions in all districts of the Town subject to review under the provisions set forth in Town Code Chapter 202 (Subdivision of Land)(hereafter the "Subdivision Regulations"). .
+However, no conservation subdivision shall be required for major subdivisions proposed on lots less than five (5) acres in size.
+All other major subdivisions shall be designed as a conservation subdivision in accordance with the procedures, requirements and provisions of this sub-section and the Town Subdivision Regulations as set forth in Town Code Chapter 202, Article IX. - (2) Where a conservation subdivision is required in the R1.5, HR, HC, and NC districts, the lots and new residences shall be laid out as a clustered, traditional neighborhood pursuant to Town Subdivision Regulations § 202-42(A)(2) in order to promote more traditional development patterns seen in hamlets.
 In all other zoning districts, new lots and residences shall be laid out as per sub-section 202-42 (A) of the Subdivision Regulations in order to promote rural character and open space.
-In the R1.5, HR, HC, and NC Districts, the conservation subdivision shall be a variation on the four-step process outlined in Article IX, § 202-4260 of the Subdivision Regulations.
+In the R1.5, HR, HC, and NC Districts, the conservation subdivision shall be a variation on the four-step process outlined in Article IX, § 202-60 of the Subdivision Regulations.
 The first step is to identify open space lands, including both Primary and Secondary Conservation Areas.
 However, in this clustered neighborhood design, where traditional streetscape is of greater importance, steps 2 and 3 are reversed, so that streets and squares are located before house sites established on the plat.
 Clustered neighborhood designs shall emulate hamlets in Woodstock and shall have reduced lot sizes, have narrow front setbacks, narrow streets, sidewalks and other pedestrian amenities, buildings oriented to the street, walkable street pattern, village-style roadway design and have a clear demarcation between built and unbuilt lands at the edge of the neighborhood.
-In all other zoning districts, new lots and residences in a major subdivision shall be laid out as per sub-section § 202-42 (A) of the Subdivision Regulations in order to promote rural character and open space.

-- C. Compliance with other laws.
-This sub-section of the Zoning Law shall be in addition to compliance with the procedures and requirements of the Town of Woodstock Subdivision Regulations as set forth in Chapter 202 of the Town of Woodstock Town Code.
+C. Compliance with other laws.
+This sub-section of the Zoning Law shall be in addition to compliance with the procedures and requirements of the Town of Woodstock Subdivision

+Regulations as set forth in Chapter 202 of the Town of Woodstock Town Code.
 Should the requirements of this section conflict with, or otherwise be inconsistent with, any provision of the Town of Woodstock Subdivision Regulations or other local laws, the provisions of this section shall prevail.
-In addition, no major subdivision application shall be approved without full compliance with the State Environmental Quality Review Act (SEQRA) (6 New York Code of Rules and Regulations Part 617). - D. Dimensional standards.
-The permitted number of dwelling units in a conservation subdivision shall not exceed the number of units that would be permitted according to the density requirements of the Town of Woodstock Zoning Law 260 Attachment 2, Schedule of Area and Bulk Regulations, except when a density bonus has been granted pursuant to Zoning Law §
+In addition, no major subdivision application shall be approved without full compliance with the State Environmental Quality Review Act (SEQRA) (6 New York Code of Rules and Regulations Part 617).

+D. Dimensional standards.
+The permitted number of dwelling units in a conservation subdivision shall not exceed the number of units that would be permitted according to the density requirements of the Town of Woodstock Zoning Law 260 Attachment 2, Schedule of Area and Bulk Regulations, except when a density bonus has been granted pursuant to Zoning Law § 260-18.1 (A (3)).
-260-18.1 (A (3).
 The Planning Board shall allow alteration of all other lot dimensions within a conservation subdivision in order to properly accomplish the purposes of the Town of Woodstock Comprehensive Plan and this law to preserve the maximum amount of open space when a major subdivision is planned.
 However, the following minimum dimensions shall be met: